philbrown1234/reflex-wiki/docs/gameplay/rulesets.md

 # Rulesets

-Descriptions of different rulesets used in Reflex Arena (e.g., Duel, TDM, FFA, CTF).
+Descriptions of different rulesets used in Reflex Arena (CR2, Sushi, etc) and how to create them

 (Replace with ruleset details.)